-In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities will be subject to United States federal taxation.
+In general, a United States person who holds the debt securities or owns a beneficial interest in the debt securities will be subject to United States federal taxation in respect of holding, owning or disposing the debt securities.
 You are a United States person for U.S. federal income tax purposes if you are: